 The financial year 2020-2021 was overshadowed by an unprecedented occurrence: Cyclone Seroja.
 This event impacted the Shire in various ways, and we are still recovering from the event.
-The Shire expended significant funds in responding and recovering from this event outside of normal budgeted activities and resources allocated to this event has meant several projects and activities needed to be amended or carried forward.
+The Shire expended significant funds in responding and recovering from this event.
+Resources allocated to this event has meant several budgeted projects and activities needed to be amended or carried forward.

-In terms of longer-term recovery, the Shire fought for a recovery hub to be located in Morawa to meet the support needs of the entire North Midlands.
+In terms of longer-term recovery, the Shire fought for a recovery hub to be located in Morawa to meet the support needs of the entire North Midlands and is thrilled to have DFES, Department of Communities, and Red Cross teams continuing to service the community from the Morawa hub.